 The coronavirus hit American wallets hard.
 In response, President Biden signed the American Rescue Plan Act of 2021 to help further alleviate the economic impact.

-The American Rescue Plan Act — sometimes referred to as ARP — includes pandemic-specific provisions, such as extended unemployment benefits, a third round of direct stimulus checks, and additional unrelated benefits and tax breaks like the child tax credit that will take effect this year.
+The American Rescue Plan Act — sometimes referred to as ARP — includes pandemic-specific provisions, such as extended unemployment benefits, a third round of direct stimulus checks, and additional benefits and tax breaks like the child tax credit that will take effect this year.

 For Americans who have been severely impacted financially because of the coronavirus pandemic, the extra aid could mean paying for necessary medical expenses or covering rent payments.